TTI Top London Italian delis.

 Nearest station: Kentish town

 Lina Stores is an Italian delicatessen in the heart of London’s Soho.
 They import and sell authentic Italian produce.
 Named after the original owner ‘Lina’ who was from Genova, the deli originally opened in the 1940s.
-Today it’s one of the few Italian establishments that have kept their door opens after so much change in the ever evolving Soho.
+Today it’s one of the few Italian establishments that have kept its doors open after so much change in the ever-evolving Soho.
 The guys at Lina make their own fresh pasta, cakes and other hot dishes and sandwiches on site.
-You can also buy freshly brewed Italian coffee if you need a pick me up.
-The product selection is more high end than some other London delis and offers the best Italian brands from pasta, olive oils, a wide selection of Italian regional meats and cheeses, wine and so much more.
+You can also buy freshly brewed Italian coffee if you need a pick-me-up.
+The product selection is more high-end than some other London delis and offers the best Italian brands from pasta, olive oils, a wide selection of Italian regional meats and cheeses, wine and so much more.
 They also have an amazing range of hampers which make for great gifts for Italian food lovers.

 Recommend: Fresh pasta, fresh sausages and cheese selection.